mpitutorial/mpitutorial/tutorials/mpi-broadcast-and-collective-communication/index.md

 > **Note** - All of the code for this site is on [Gitub]({{ site.github.repo }}).
 This tutorial's code is under [tutorials/mpi-broadcast-and-collective-communication/code]({{ site.github.code }}/tutorials/mpi-broadcast-and-collective-communication/code).

-## Collective Communication and Synchronization Points
+## Collective communication and synchronization points
 One of the things to remember about collective communication is that it implies a *synchronization point* among processes.
 This means that all processes must reach a point in their code before they can all begin executing again.

 Before going into detail about collective communication routines, let's examine synchronization in more detail.
 As it turns out, MPI has a special function that is dedicated to synchronizing processes: